 including GKE node VMs

-The following table illustrates how Network Service Tiers apply to Cloud Storage and Cloud CDN:
+The following table illustrates how Network Service Tiers applies to Cloud Storage and Cloud CDN.

 |Cloud CDN||Cloud CDN is always Premium Tier.||You cannot use Standard Tier with Cloud CDN.|